apostrophecms/docs/docs/reference/query-builders.md

 **Default value:** `true`

 Passing `true` to the `isPage` builder ensures that results will only include documents that are pages.
-It defaults to `true` when used.

 ### `orphan()`